 As pause durations are generally located on the short side of the phase transition, in the regime of temporal experience where it makes sense to refer to felt or perceived time, the central construct in our theory of pause termination is the feeling of pause fullness.
-While this construct is not itself directly observable, it does lead to an analytic theory of pause termination with empirical entailments.
-Fig. 6 illustrates the theory through a depiction of the anatomy of a pause.
+Although this construct is not itself directly observable, it does lead to an analytic theory of pause termination with empirical entailments.
+Figure 6 illustrates the theory through a depiction of the anatomy of a pause.
 The pause begins with the reception of a signal that causes speech to halt.
 This signal might be a grammatical or prosodic boundary, it might be an interruption, it might be losing one's train of thought.
 Whatever causes speech to halt, increases in pause duration in real time are coordinate with an increasing feeling of pause fullness, denoted as f(t).
 The pause is terminated when a state of pause fullness arrives that leads to the choice to recommence speaking.
-In this way, a mechanism capable only of monitoring states of feeling is able to behave as if it is measuring elapsed time.
-Specifically, in Fig. 6, a pause is initiated at t_0 with a fullness level of 0, and is terminated when the sense of fullness builds to the level f_1 .
-The process produces an elapsed time, a pause duration, of $\Delta = t_1 - t_0$ without requiring any explicit representation of time per se.
-The pause duration Δ is produced only as a by-product of the decision to terminate the pause when the fullness level reaches f_1 .
+In this way, a mechanism capable only of monitoring states of feeling can behave as if it is measuring elapsed time.
+Specifically, in Figure 6, a pause is initiated at t0, with a fullness level of 0, and is terminated when the sense of fullness builds to the level $f_1$ .
+The process produces an elapsed time (i.e., pause duration) of $\Delta = t_1 - t_0$ without requiring any explicit representation of time per se.
+The pause duration ( $\Delta$ ) is produced only as a by-product of the decision to terminate the pause when the fullness level reaches $f_1$ .

-Figure 6.
-Anatomy of a pause.
-Pause onset at t_0 initializes an epoch of sensing the fullness of elapsed time.
-The pause ends and speech recommences when the process arrives at the state of fullness f_1 .
+Note.
+Pause onset at $t_0$ initializes an epoch of sensing the fullness of elapsed time.
+The pause ends and speech recommences when the process arrives at the state of fullness $f_1$ .

 The pause fullness function has purposely been conceptualized to asymptotically converge to a maximum level of the feeling of fullness.
 There are two reasons for this.
 First, the functions that describe the mapping between stimulus magnitude (intensity) and perceived magnitude generally have upper bounds that are realized as asymptotes.
-Secondly, asymptotic convergence has the formal property that it creates an upper limit to the intervals of time where pause fullness is useful for temporal discrimination.
-Such a maximum duration is required by the theory in that the construct of pause fullness is only defined in the regime of felt time, on pauses with durations less than a couple of seconds.
+Second, asymptotic convergence has the formal property that it creates an upper limit to the intervals of time where pause fullness is useful for temporal discrimination.
+Such a maximum duration is required by the theory, in that the construct of pause fullness is only defined in the regime of felt time, on pauses with durations of less than a couple of seconds.